ezesundayeze/olamma/readme.md

 ## Usage

-Once you have installed the package, you can start using it in your Express application.
+Once you have installed the package, you can start using it in your Express API.

 ## Importing the Middleware